TanguyAndreani/solutions/projecteuler/README.md

 At first, I imagine what the most obvious solution might be.
 I code it.
 Then I try to optimize it in a second attempt.
 Then I compare both with a benchmark.

-Note that my "most efficient" solutions usually aren't the same as the ones you unlock after sublitting a correct answer.
+Note that my "most efficient" solutions usually aren't the same as the ones you unlock after submitting a correct answer.
 (Of course, my solutions aren't optimal.)